Travis Bryant named SSSD teacher of the year

 The following staff members were named building-level Educators of the Year:

-“This year’s class of educators is outstanding,” said Dr. Celine Wicks, SSSD Superintendent in a recent news release.
+“This year’s class of educators is outstanding,” SSSD Superintendent Celine Wicks said in a news release.
 “Each of the building-level Educators of the Year has their unique way of leaving a positive impact on their students, and collectively they help to make our schools truly special.”

-“We get to try something new and out of our comfort zone and have fun with it,” one of his students said in a recent news release.
+“We get to try something new and out of our comfort zone and have fun with it,” one of his students said in the news release.
 “I felt accomplished when I completed my project.”

 Bryant connects with students uniquely and treats them all as individuals who are valued.
 He is said to build positive relationships in the hallways and through his leadership in coaching wrestling and track.
 He requires his athletes to be committed and disciplined to achieve success.